abcdlsj/gnar/README.md

     handlers = ["tls", "http"]
     port = 9000
 ```

+Run with `fly launch`.

-This can view `xxxx.fly.dev:9000` and then view your own internal server.
+After deployment, you can view `xxxx.fly.dev:9000` and then view your own internal server.

 ## Environment Variables